 The Biology Department offers a collegial work environment where classes are small and faculty are accessible, knowledgeable and excited about what they do.
 Research is required of all biology majors, and many of our students present their research at regional and national conferences.
 Collaboration with other departments on projects, studying and doing research in other countries, and working independently on research that you are passionate about are all encouraged.

 The Department is proud to host the Westfield River Environmental Center.
-The goal of the Center is to bring together WSC students, faculty, surrounding K-12 schools, community members, and local organizations to better understand the interactions between people and the environment of the Westfield River Watershed.
+The goal of the Center is to bring together students, faculty, surrounding K-12 schools, community members, and local organizations to better understand the interactions between people and the environment of the Westfield River Watershed.
 The Environmental Center serves as a conduit for faculty to involve students in fieldwork and research in the environment.